 I have never owned an Align Servo before, but by knowing how good all of Align’s components are (mechanical and electrical) I figured they have to be just as good as a higher end Hitec servo.
 I certainly was not disappointed...
 The DS620 is a high end servo that retails where most other manufactures price their middle of the road digital's; once again proving that Align continues to offer serious bang for the buck.
 The first thing I noticed was the all aluminium center case half that acts as a large integrated heat sink to bleed off excesses heat to help keep the servo operating at maximum efficiency.

 I had to take a look at the much talked about gear set in this servo.
-This is almost a work of art in itself and would look more at place in a Swiss watch movement over a RC servo that is boasting some the smoothest running, light weight, titanium alloy gears in the biz.
+This is almost a work of art in itself and would look more at place in a Swiss watch movement over a RC servo that is boasting smooth running, light weight, titanium alloy gears.

 Moving the servo arm manually, you can really get an appreciation of the precise engineering by how smooth the gear mesh is with zero slop.
 Top all that off with a light weight and super efficient coreless motor and I can’t think of a better tail servo for the price.
 Like any high end digital servo, once powered up, the output shaft feels like it is glued into the case – low deadband and holding power are outstanding (10.0 kg/cm stall force at 6.0 volts).